How to Get the Most for Your Money: 10 Ways to Save Money on Your Car Insurance...

 So you’re shopping around for auto insurance.
 What do you need to know?
 Well, there are lots of ways – at least 10 – that you can save money.
 Many of these money-saving ideas may apply to you.

-One Insurer, Multiple Policies – Do you have a homeowners, condominium or renters insurance policy?
+One Insurer, Multiple Policies – Do you have a homeowners, condominium or tenants insurance policy?
 If so, is it with the same insurance company that provides your auto insurance?
 If the answer is no, you’re paying too much – for both policies.
-Almost every insurance company that sells auto insurance wants its policyholders to also buy homeowners or renters insurance from that company.
+Almost every insurance company that sells auto insurance wants its policyholders to also buy homeowners or tenants insurance from that company.

 These insurers offer so-called multi-policy discounts.
-Usually, these discounts are at least 10% and some insurers apply the discounts to both the auto and the homeowners/condominium or renters policy.
+Usually, these discounts are at least 10% and some insurers apply the discounts to both the auto and the homeowners/condominium or tenants policy.